If you are arrested for DUI in California, you will face two separate legal proceedings:

 If you did not refuse, you should win your DMV DUI hearing.
 If there’s no refusal – and no BAC results – the DMV hearing officer cannot sustain your license suspension on that basis.

-When an officer makes a DUI arrest, he/she must fill out certain mandatory reports and paperwork.
+When an officer makes a DUI arrest, they must fill out certain mandatory reports and paperwork.

 PAS devices are not regulated by Title 17.
-This means that if an officer is going to testify about the BAC level in the DMV DUI hearing for an under 21 DUI case, he/she would need to lay the proper foundation as to why the PAS is a reliable breath testing instrument.
+This means that if an officer is going to testify about the BAC level in the DMV DUI hearing for an under 21 DUI case, they would need to lay the proper foundation for why the PAS is a reliable breath testing instrument.

 In other words, the officer must supply proof as to why the PAS results should be used as evidence against the driver.
-The officer may be able to do this, but many times s/he will not know how to do this.
+The officer may be able to do this, but many times he or she will not know how to do this.

 It bears repeating that, unlike your DUI court proceedings, the DMV DUI hearing is not concerned with whether or not you committed a criminal act.
 The hearing officer focuses exclusively